 International Economic Development Week, #EconDevWeek, was created by the International Economic Development Council in 2016 to increase awareness of local programs that create jobs, advance career development opportunities and increase quality of life.
 NOLABA is a pioneer in building a holistic economic development strategy, and we are celebrating our nationwide example during Economic Development Week - May 7-12, 2018.

 NOLABA connects New Orleanians with the support and resources they need to achieve economic prosperity.
-This includes providing information for small businesses like local resource providers and certification opportunities.
-In a series of small business spotlights, we’re highlighting New Orleans business owners who use these resources to grow their businesses in the city.
-NOLA BOARDS, a homegrown, handcrafted cutting board, countertop and custom furniture business, opened in the French Quarter in 2014, and owner Mandy Simpson explains how New Orleans' small business ecosystem is helping her grow and expand NOLA BOARDS.
+This includes providing information for small businesses like local resource providers, certification opportunities, and a strong, talented workforce.
+In a series of small business spotlights, we’re highlighting New Orleans businesses who use these resources to grow their businesses in the city.
+Big Easy Bucha is the largest commercial kombucha brewery in the Gulf South (located at 4040 Euphrosine Street), and founders Alexis Korman and Austin Sherman explain why they've chosen to tap into New Orleans' STRIVE alumni population to grow their workforce.

 NOLABA values talent as a key driver of economic growth.
 Alejandra Guzman explains how our organization takes a people-centered approach by combining workforce development strategies into business attraction and retention.